 Lot-et-Garonne , located in Nouvelle-Aquitaine, is a department rich in history and heritage.
-For fans of urban exploration, or urbex , this region offers a variety of fascinating and abandoned sites, perfect for a unique adventure.
+For urban exploration enthusiasts, or urbex , this region offers a variety of fascinating and abandoned sites, perfect for a unique adventure.
 Here are five must-see urbex sites in Lot-et-Garonne.

 1: The Old Tobacco Factory of Tonneins

-History and Significance The former tobacco factory of Tonneins was a key element of the local economy in the 20th century.
-Abandoned for several decades, this factory offers a captivating insight into the industrial history of the region.
+History and Significance: The former tobacco factory in Tonneins was a key element of the local economy in the 20th century.
+Abandoned for several decades, this factory offers a captivating glimpse into the region's industrial history.

 Site Features